michbur/countR/readmes/manual.md

 ## Data upload

 The data format suitable for upload is the .csv document, where a single column corresponds to a single count.
 Use raw counts instead a pivot table.
 If your document does not have headers, specify it using the checkbox.
-In this case, countR will automatically name your counts with the index number of a count prefixed by C.
+In this case, countR will automatically name your counts with the index number of a count prefixed by 'C'.

+## Settings

+**Separate experiments**: if this checkbox is marked, the countR assumes that experiments are separate and fits the distribution to each individually.
+Otherwise, the counts are fitted together to a single distribution following the model:

+$$Y = \beta C $$

+where Y are counts and C is a vector of counts names, a categorical variable. $\beta$ is a vector of coefficients and $exp(\beta) = \lambda$.
+Notice that the model does not have the intercept.

 ## Count data